elastisys/compliantkubernetes/docs/operator-manual/air-gapped-environment.md

 !!!note

-    \* For Certificate Provisioning, you may want to allow DNS01 or HTTP01 challenges to a public certificate authority, such as [LetsEncrypt](https://letsencrypt.org/).
+    \* For Certificate Provisioning, you may want to allow DNS01 or HTTP01 challenges to a public certificate authority, such as [Let's Encrypt](https://letsencrypt.org/).
 However, if you want the whole environment to be truly air-gapped, then you need to figure out an air-gapped solution for PKI.

 ## Configuring Air-gapped Compliant Kubernetes Apps